AAPL Stock Analysis

 Apple designs and sells consumer electronics, software, and services.
 Its flagship products include iPhone, Mac, iPad, Apple Watch, and AirPods.
 The Services segment (App Store, iCloud, Apple TV+) has become a major growth driver and margin expander.

-Why Traders Watch AAPL
+Why Do Traders Watch AAPL?

 AAPL is the most liquid large-cap stock in the world.
 Its lower ATR (1.5-2.5%) relative to other tech makes it more suitable for position traders and longer swing trades.
-AAPL tends to lead the broader market — when AAPL breaks key technical levels, the S&P 500 often follows.
+AAPL tends to lead the broader market.
+When AAPL breaks key technical levels, the S&P 500 often follows.

 AAPL is a textbook RSI mean-reversion stock.
 RSI above 70 has reliably preceded 5-10% corrections.
 RSI below 40 has consistently marked buying opportunities.